KLennox24/ChoiceProjectKatieLennox/README.md

 ### Executing program

 How to Run the Program:
-* Click the 'Run' button to start the code
+* Click the 'Run' button to start the code.
-* Follow the code instructions on information about what to do
+* Follow the code instructions on information about what to do.
-* Respond to each scenario with the correct, capitalized choice for the code to run correctly
+* Respond to each scenario with the correct, capitalized choice for the code to run correctly.
-* If these instructions are not followed, the code will not run, and the code will need to be restarted
+* If these instructions are not followed, the code will not run, and the code will need to be restarted.
-* To restart the code, stop the code by hitting the 'Stop' button, and hit the 'Run' button to start the code again
+* To restart the code, stop the code by hitting the 'Stop' button, and hit the 'Run' button to start the code again.

 ## Help

 A common issue when creating new scenarios would be not using the correct variables, this can lead to confusion.
-Naming the variables appropriately makes the code easier to understand, and running the code after each major addition can be useful
+Naming the variables appropriately makes the code easier to understand, and running the code after each major addition can be useful.

 ## Authors